 We are living under the administration of fear: fear has become an environment, an everyday landscape.
 There was a time when wars, famines, and epidemics were localized and limited by a certain timeframe.
 Today, it is the world itself that is limited, saturated, and manipulated, the world itself that seizes us and confines us with a stressful claustrophobia.
 Stock-market crises, undifferentiated terrorism, lightning pandemics, “professional” suicides . . . .
 Fear has become the world we live in.

 On any given night cable TV news will tell us how polarized American politics is: Republicans are from Mars, Democrats are from Canada.
 But in fact, writes Peter Wenz in Beyond Red and Blue, Americans do not divide neatly into two ideological camps of red/blue, Republican/Democrat, right/left.
-If they did, what could explain Republicans who oppose the Patriot Act and support gay marriage, or liberals and conservatives who agree over genetic engineering?
+In real life, as Wenz shows, different ideologies can converge on certain issues; people from the right and left can support the same policy for different reasons.

 Controversies over such issues as nuclear waste, genetically modified organisms, asbestos, tobacco, gene therapy, avian flu, and cell phone towers arise almost daily as rapid scientific and technological advances create uncertainty and bring about unforeseen concerns.

 Society no longer exists, at least in the sense of a differentiated whole.
 There is only a tangle of norms and mechanisms through which THEY hold together the scattered tatters of the global biopolitical fabric, through which THEY prevent its violent disintegration.
 Empire is the administrator of this desolation, the supreme manager of a process of listless implosion.--from Introduction to Civil War Society is not in crisis, society is at an end.
 The things we used to take for granted have all been vaporized.